Sure Dividend

 Business Overview

-Dover is a diversified global industrial manufacturer, which provides equipment and components, consumable supplies, aftermarket parts, software and digital solutions to its customers.
+Dover is a diversified global industrial manufacturer that offers its customers equipment and components, consumable supplies, aftermarket parts, software, and digital solutions.

-It has annual revenues of about $9 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification and Refrigeration & Food Equipment.
+It has annual revenues of about $8.4 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification, and Refrigeration & Food Equipment.

 The past few years have been difficult for Dover, as the coronavirus pandemic caused a prolonged business deterioration.
 As its customers are primarily industrial manufacturers, they were significantly impacted by the global recession caused by the pandemic.